Tollgate Clinic Limited – Your Information Your Rights

 - Reporting events to the appropriate authorities when we are required to do so by law.

-If you treatment is being funded by the NHS then the legal basis for the processing of data for these purposes is that as a provider of NHS care we have a public duty to care for its patients, as guided by the Department of Health and Data Protection law says it is appropriate to do so for health and social care treatment of patients, and the management of health or social care systems and services.
+If your treatment is being funded by the NHS then the legal basis for the processing of data for these purposes is that as a provider of NHS care we have a public duty to care for our patients, as guided by the Department of Health and Data Protection law says it is appropriate to do so for health and social care treatment of patients, and the management of health or social care systems and services.

 There may also be situations where we are under a duty to share your information.
 We are required by law to report certain information to the appropriate authorities.
 Occasions when we must pass on information include: Notification of new births, infectious diseases that may endanger others, such as meningitis and measles (but not HIV/AIDS), where a formal court order has been issued and sharing with the Care Quality Commission (CQC) to inspect the quality and safety of the care that we provide.
 We may also have to share your information when it is absolutely necessary for the prevention or detection of crime or prosecution of offenders or where there are serious risks to the public or our staff.